How Living Water Smart works

 Government and Councils

-Another key focus area for Living Water Smart is working together with government and councils to ensure our public green spaces are being watered efficiently.
-We do this by providing information on the latest irrigation equipment and technologies, running training courses and assisting with Water Management Plans.
+Another key focus area for Living Water Smart is collaborating our efforts to support government and councils to ensure our public green spaces are being watered efficiently.
+We do this by providing education to government, council and large businesses in areas identified to have a high water consumption.
+We are currently supporting the installation of data loggers at identified businesses and council areas to track water usage.

 Schools

-We haven't forgotten about our youngest residents and have a That's My Water! school curriculum unit that is a unique collaboration between Living Water Smart and Darwin primary schools.
-We work with school teachers and principals to help teach Grade 5 and 6 school students about the value of water and how they can help save water.
+We haven't forgotten about our youngest residents and the impact they will play over the coming years.
+We've recently hit the 10-year milestone of our That's My Water!
+STEM school curriculum with over 7,500 students now knowing their local water story and the importance of saving water to protect our environment.
+This program was designed in collaboration with the Department of Education.
 We also help schools save water and money by checking for leaks, and working with school gardeners and contractors to ensure all the gardens and ovals have the most efficient irrigation schedule.

 For more information contact Living Water Smart.

-Many people think that Darwin has an endless supply of water, but this is a myth.
+Many people think that we have an endless supply of water, but this is a myth.
 We are currently using more water than can be captured and supplied in the long term.